Why You Should Use a Humidifier for Winter

 5. Add a Little Warmth

-This is primarily true when you use a warm-mist humidifier.
-These units have an internal heating element that boils water inside of the tank.
+This is primarily true when you use a type of humidifier called a warm-mist humidifier or steam vaporizer.
+These warm mist options have an internal heating element that boils water inside of the water tank.
 Then, this water is released into the air as steam.
+These often have automatic shut-off features to prevent fire hazards.

-In general, however, moist air tends to be slightly warmer than dry air.
+In general, however, moist air tends to be slightly warmer than dry air, so even a cool mist humidifier, like an ultrasonic cool mist model or an evaporative humidifier, could give you this benefit with its mist output.
 Have you ever noticed that a humid summer day feels stickier and hotter than others?
 The temperature could be the same from one day to the next, but if the wind is blowing and the humidity levels are down, you won't feel as uncomfortably hot.

 Turns out, there's a simple explanation for this phenomenon.